Getting your Trinity Audio player ready...

 Right before we parted, I asked Jammer, “So what the hell were those girls screaming at, and why were they running away?”

 Jammer clenched her lips, making an ugly face, and replied, “I don’t want to talk about it.”
 And she didn’t.
-Weird Nikki shrugged, and they walked off.
+Weird Nikki rolled her eyes, and they walked off.

 I guess whatever it was, Jammer handled it.